On the heals of the news that in the last week 2 people have tried…

 What Is Park Capacity Right Now?

 Disney has not commented on the exact capacity the theme parks will operate at during the reopening period.
-In past interviews Disney executive have talked about numbers in the 25-30% range, but have not given specifics for Walt Disney World.
+In past interviews Disney executives have talked about Disney World theme park capacity being in the 25-30% range, and Bob Chapek recently confirmed that’s what it is.

-Whatever the capacity for the parks is, it is enough to promote distancing between guests.
+Whatever the capacity for the parks is, it needs to be enough to promote distancing between guests.

 Bob Chapek has said that the number of people Disney allows into the park will be a function of the CDC’s 6-foot social distancing rule.
 So don’t expect the walkways to be jammed with people like usual.